khalid-hussain/shaheen/chap3.md

 Ignoring their taunts and sarcasm, she said, "Father!
 Why do you bother Angela and Mother?
 Please order the coach to stop."

 Abu Dawood said, "Maria!
 Be a little patient.
-We have entered in Granada's border.
+We have passed Granada's border.
 As soon as their men see us in this condition, they will try to intervene.
 When I had given this suggestion at home, you jumped with joy.
 Now you're upset because of a little discomfort.
 A person has to go through a lot of dangerous phases to get power and prestige."

 Maria shouted and said, "You're so stupid.
 Who on earth would be waiting for you in this storm?
 They must be sitting comfortably in their rest houses."